 When the Bundle has been created, the FLAG_ACTIVITY_SINGLE_TOP flag is configured in the Intent.
 This flag is a configuration setting for the intent that specifies how the Activity should behave when it’s started.
 The keys used in the Bundle will be described further down in this guide.
 The development and production packages will be made available to developers once the integration journey initiates.

-After the execution of the operation, a response can be received from the SoftPOS, if the flag corresponding to the key “REQUEST_RESPONSE” marks the value true.
+After the execution of the operation, a response can be received from the SoftPOS app, if the flag corresponding to the key “RETURN_VALUE_BOOLEAN” is set to true.

 @Override